kiba/Writings/fac/chp21_after_the_war.md

 It is moot.
 If I were able to nuke the Grimm, I wouldn't hemorrhage so many people to migration and almost lost my aboveground kingdom.

-For better or worse, they walked away with no demand to restrict rods of gods, nuclear bombs, or any other strategic weapons.
+For better or worse, they walked away with no demand to restrict rods of god, nuclear bombs, or any other strategic weapons.

 But boy did it cause a shitstorm and controversy throughout Remnant.